LGBTQ+ History Timeline

 Nate Richmond appointed to represent the IATSE on the Canadian Labour Congress’ Pride & Solidarity Working Group.

-The first unofficial IATSE LGBTQ+ meetup occurs during the Winter GEB in Austin, Texas.
+The first unofficial IATSE LGBTQ+ meetup occurs during the Winter General Executive Board meeting in Austin, Texas.
 By word-of-mouth, Kim Holdridge and Carl Mulert gather approximately 15 openly LGBTQ+ attendees together.

 Under his authority as IATSE International President, Matthew D. Loeb establishes the first IATSE Pride Committee and appoints Carl Mulert, Doug Boney, Kimberly Holdridge, Nate Richmond (Chair) and Rachel McLendon to serve.